 Taking all of this into consideration, I think Toki even with limited future sight should be able to take the lead.
 I’m unsure who would go second between Suzu and Hanada but if Suzu’s power triggers, I’ll give the edge to Suzu.
-Last place would of course go to Uzusan unless Toki keep using Naruka as a patsy.
+The last place would, of course, go to Uzusan unless Toki keeps using Naruka as a patsy.

 It’s a bit hard to say anything regarding the sergeant match; none of them really distinguished themselves in their respective matches (Except for Uzusan who is a beginner and would probably get the last place, but I don’t think we’re talking about that type of distinguished. )

 Still, let’s see…